racheltsania/FranchiseProjectCapstone/README.md

 Creating a Waralobby application using the Chipmunk version of android studio.

 This application makes it easy for users to still earn profits during a pandemic by collaborating with franchises that have been provided by the application.

+use "acel" for the username and "123456" for the password to login